-Glass Lewis avoids conflicts of interest to the maximum extent possible, and in situations where a conflict is not avoidable, makes specific and prominent disclosure of the potential conflict.
-Glass Lewis does not enter into business relationships that may conflict with its mission to serve institutional participants in the capital markets with objective advice and services.
-Glass Lewis does not offer consulting services to corporate issuers or directors, or to proponents of shareholder proposals or dissident shareholders in control contests.
+Glass Lewis avoids conflicts of interest to the maximum extent possible.
+For instance, Glass Lewis does not enter into any business relationships that may conflict with its mission to serve institutional participants in the capital markets, with objective information, nor does Glass Lewis offer consulting services to corporate issuers or directors, proponents of shareholder proposals or dissident shareholders in control contests.

 Glass Lewis is co‐owned by the Ontario Teachers’ Pension Plan Board (“OTPP”) and Alberta Investment Management Corp. (“AIMCo”).
 While both OTPP and AIMCo are clients of Glass Lewis, neither OTPP nor AIMCO is involved in the day‐to‐day management of Glass Lewis’ business; Glass Lewis operates as an independent company separate from OTPP and AIMCo.
 Moreover, Glass Lewis excludes OTPP and AIMCo from any involvement in the formulation and implementation of its proxy voting policies and guidelines, and in the determination of voting recommendations for specific shareholder meetings.